 - At check-in, your bags personal bags and donation bags will be tagged and sent.
 (You can not do self-check-in and must work with an agent to get items tagged as baggage)

 - You then need to take the crates to “oversize” and have them scanned through a larger machine (hence the 21inch height).
-On occasion, agents may ask you to un-tape the crates, let them know that they will fit (there is no need to do this, but some agents insist!)
+On occasion, agents may ask you to un-tape the crates, let them know that they will fit (there is no need to do this, but some agents insist!).
+This is similar to the process you see for vacationers with their golf clubs or strollers (all go to oversize area, vs standard baggage drop off)

 - You arrive in Terminal 3